 After finding a facility for your church, corralling a group of cheerful volunteers, and setting a launch date, you are ready to open your doors!
-You can’t wait to create a church family, change lives, and impact your community.
+You can’t wait to create a portable church family, change lives, and impact your community.
 But will your launch be successful?
 Will all of your hard work and preparation inspire new visitors to become regular attendees?
 Make sure you have these seven things to ensure a successful launch weekend and provide your congregation with a life-changing, God-filled experience.

 How many parking spots does the facility have?
 Are there too few?
 Too many?
 If there isn’t enough parking, are you providing easy transportation options (shuttles or buses) from a public parking area to the facility?
 How far is the walk from the parking lot to the children’s drop-off area?
 Is there a parking lot closer to the children’s area for families?
-Will your congregation be so large that you need volunteer parking directors to help with traffic flow?
+Will your congregation be so large that you need volunteer parking directors to help with the traffic flow?

 While parking may seem like a trivial detail, it really does matter!
 On average, there will be 1.7 adults per car.
 You need convenient parking for your church members, and you need enough of it to support the number of people you hope to have at each service!

 People choose whether they will return to a church within the first seven minutes of their church experience.
 First impressions are very important and signage plays a big part in setting the tone.
 Whether your facility is large or small, you don’t want any first-time visitors getting lost before they make it to the worship experience!

 Where can they get coffee?
 Where can they drop off their children?
 Where can they fellowship and make connections?
 Can visitors easily navigate the facility on their own?
 A basic rule of thumb is to always have a sign in view.
 When a first-time visitor is standing at a particular sign, there should be at least one other sign in view.
 They should be able to quickly and easily find exactly where they need to go, so that they can truly enjoy and experience your community.